 How to prioritize work?

 Let us share some thoughts here.
-If all tasks in your list are urgent, then you will be a bit confused about which needs to be done first?
-Let us do this, List all tasks in an excel, make 4 columns, and then move them in equal pieces.
+If all tasks on your list are urgent, then you will be a bit confused on which need to be done first?
+Let us do this, List all tasks in excel, make 4 columns, and then move them in equal pieces.
 Please mark the most urgent ones and the least urgent ones.
 Anybody heard about it?
 We call it a priorities matrix.
 Yes true, it helps us to manage our tasks easily and get them done on a priority basis.
 Priority Matrix is a priority management solution that gives managers better visibility of their teams, promoting accountability

 Once you do that, it’s time to rank your tasks by placing them in the appropriate squares.
 Perhaps returning that phone call from a vendor is urgent, but not important.
 That presentation for the board?
 That’s both urgent and important.
 Do this with all of the to-dos that are currently on your plate, and you’ll be able to see what you need to start with immediately.

 Here’s the system I typically use once I have all of my tasks categorized: